jimpick/wallaby-fevm-msg-signer/README.md

 You can use the GLIF Explorer to check your balance: https://explorer.glif.io/?network=wallaby

-You can view your address there, or view the message from the faucet as well.
+You can view your address on the Explorer to see it's current balance and historical transcations.
+You can also view the message from the faucet as well.

 ## Create a Filecoin Actor